-- a) Homeless home seekers who are deemed eligible for assistance but do not qualify for a full housing duty. - b) A home seeker who is owed one of the duties under the Homeless Reduction Act. - 9.10 Poor housing conditions home seekers living in unsanitary, overcrowded or unsatisfactory housing conditions.
-This could include - a) Housing that is not in a reasonable state of repair Housing failing on this point will be those where one or more key building components are old, in a poor condition and in need of major repair or replacement.
+- 7.18 Poor housing conditions home seekers living in unsanitary, or unsatisfactory housing conditions.
+This could include: - a) Housing that is not in a reasonable state of repair Housing failing on this point will be those where one or more key building components are old, in a poor condition and in need of major repair or replacement.
 This means external walls, roof, external windows/doors, chimneys, central heating boilers, gas fires, storage heaters, plumbing and electrics.
 Where there is evidence that disrepair is a result of tenant damage, additional preference will not be awarded.
 When making this assessment consideration will be given to individual circumstances, such as whether the damage was caused by an ex-partner or other former family member. - b) Housing that does not have reasonably modern facilities and services